flitz-be/landing-page/content/terms-conditions/_index.md

 ### Purchase and withdrawal process

+- When sending funds in any way to Flitz Technologies, the User agrees to do this only from a bank account on their personal name.
+The user must reference the correct account id in the payment description.
+Once the first payment is made from a bank account, this bank account IBAN is considered fixed for the user, and sending payments from other bank accounts will not be processed.
+In this case Flitz Technologies reserves the right to deactivate the User's account, hold onto the funds, or to review the User's account.
+In the event of such a review, a decision may be made to reimburse the User in euro, but this is subject to a case-by-case evaluation.
 - Once the User sends EUR to Flitz Technologies, either through a SEPA transfer to our bank account or a payment made through one of our supported payment providers, Flitz Technologies will immediately use these funds to buy bitcoin on behalf of the User on one of our partnered exchanges.
 The bitcoin price and fee of this purchase are at the sole discretion of Flitz Technologies, but a very high effort is made to ensure that the bitcoin price is as close to the market price at the time of the purchase.
 The fees related to the purchase can be found on (https://flitz.be/faq).

 - The user is then notified of the purchase through various channel, which may include mobile notifications, e-mail, and other electronic communication channels.